ap185428/learn-branching/README.md

 The event which had on : branch : main did not get triggered.
 The workflow file has to be present in that location for that event to get triggered.

 Next made a commit in branch patch1 which had the event on : branch : main, this workflow got triggered.

+Created another branch patch-2 and made a pull request to path-1.
+The workflow on: branch: master did not get triggered.